 What is selenium?

-Selenium is an essential mineral that’s needed for healthy body function.
+Selenium is an essential mineral that’s needed for healthy body functioning.

 Although it’s only needed in small amounts, selenium has strong antioxidant properties and plays an important role in a number of bodily processes – including metabolism, thyroid health, and immune system function.

 The body can’t produce selenium on its own so we have to get it through our diet.
-Luckily, selenium occurs naturally in a number of different foods.
+Luckily, selenium is found naturally in a number of different foods.

 What are some of the health benefits of selenium?